root-008/root-008/README.md

 # 💫 About Me:
-🌱 I’m currently learning Flutter and Machine Learning<br>
+🌱 I’m Flutter Developer and AI Engineer<br>

 ## 🌐 Socials: